williballenthin/williballenthin.com/README.md

 Layout:
-  - app - A Google App Engine application ready to be uploaded.
   - octopress - A Git submodule that tracks octopress.
 Don't change anything in it.
+  - williballenthin-octopress-theme - A Git submodule that tracks the theme used for this website.
+Commit there, not here.
-  - Use `configure_octopress.sh` to apply the appropriate configuration to octopress to use with this website.
+  - Use `configure_website.sh` to apply the appropriate configuration to Octopress, and build the website.
-  - Use `deploy_octopress.sh` to configure, generate, and deploy the website using GAE.
+  - rawdog - Configuration and templates for a curated set of RSS feeds.
+  - tor - A simple application that fetches TOR endpoints and writes to a file.
+Used here to track them over time.

 Dependencies:
-  - GAE appcfg.py is at /home/willi/Tools/google\_appengine/
   - rake
   - Ruby 1.9.3 with rvm (curl -L https://get.rvm.io | bash -s stable --ruby)
     - curl -L https://get.rvm.io | bash -s stable --ruby